nobody-famous/alive-lsp/README-dev.md

 For example, during startup Alive will request all known packages, ASDF systems, and threads.
 Breaking within the function `handle-list-pkgs` will halt processing of the packages request and the Alive extension startup will be delayed and (maybe) eventually fail.
-The next session addresses recovering from this sort of loss without resorting to `vim`.
+The `Locking Up the Alive Extension` section below addresses recovering from this sort of loss without resorting to `vim`.

 #### Debugging